 To contribute to the preservation of biodiversity, harmonious coexistence with local communities, and community activities

-- *1In Yokohama City, the Keihin Afforestation Project has been carried out since 2005.
-This project regards the green spaces on corporate properties and the facilities open to the public in the Keihin district (Tokyo–Yokohama) as important regional assets, and aims to increase and utilize these assets so as to pass them on to future generations, through joint efforts by corporations, citizens, and local governments.
+- *1 In Yokohama City, the Keihin Afforestation Project has been carried out since 2005.
+This project regards the green spaces on corporate properties and the facilities open to the public in the Keihin district (Tokyo–Yokohama) as important regional assets, and aims to increase and use these assets so as to pass them on to future generations, through joint efforts by companies, citizens, and local governments.

-One of these projects is "Let's Feel the Joy of a Convertible!" which has been held since 2007 to convey the excitement of cars and driving to these children.
+One of these projects is "Let's Feel the Joy of a Convertible!" which has been held since 2007 to convey the excitement of cars and driving to these children and to give them a happy and enjoyable time.
 Also, together with Mazda vehicle owners, Mazda employees have annually participated in the "Santa Project."
 This project was launched at Mazda's initiative in 2003 and is now organized jointly by companies and organizations primarily in Kanagawa Prefecture.

-- The "Let's Feel the Joy of a Convertible!
-2011" project held in November featured such activities as riding in a Roadster with the top down, and playing games that are fun for all ages.
+- A total of 50 volunteers, including Mazda employees and Mazda vehicle owners, participated in "Let's Feel the Joy of a Convertible!
+2012" held in November 2012.
+The event featured such activities as riding in a Roadster(MX-5 overseas) with the top down, and playing games that are fun for all ages.

-- In the "Santa Project" held in December, all participating volunteers dressed in Santa Claus and reindeer costumes were split into "driving Santa" and "visiting Santa" teams, with Mazda Roadster and Demio vehicles decked out with Christmas decorations.
-The driving Santas took passengers from the Yokohama City Foster Parents Association on a drive around Minato Mirai 21.
-The visiting Santas paid visits to four orphanages in Yokohama City, where they handed presents to children and sang Christmas songs with them, deepening our mutual interaction.
+- A total of 420 volunteers participated in the Santa Project held in December 2012, including Mazda vehicle owners and 13 Mazda employees.
+All the participating volunteers dressed in Santa Claus and reindeer costumes—were split into "driving Santa" and "visiting Santa" teams, with Mazda Roadster and Demio(Mazda 2 overseas) vehicles decked out with Christmas decorations.
+The driving Santas took passengers from the Yokohama City Foster Parents Association on a drive around Minato Mirai 21 area.
+The visiting Santas paid visits to four orphanages in Yokohama City, where they handed presents to children and performed music, deepening their friendly relations.

 To help Mazda vehicle owners conduct voluntary social contribution activities, by offering MRY as a venue

-Mazda has provided MRY as the venue for the Roadster Charity Flea Markets held under the auspices of participating Mazda vehicle owners and the Company.
+Mazda has provided MRY as the venue for the Roadster(MX-5 overseas) Charity Flea Markets held under the auspices of participating Mazda vehicle owners and the Company.
 Mazda presents a booth staffed by volunteer employees.

 To enhance the disaster preparedness of neighboring communities by providing support for periodic disaster drills